 Amanda Cohen’s New York eatery Dirt Candy is infamous among vegans, vegetarians and omnivores alike for having the longest reservation list of any herbivorous place in the city, with wait times frequently measured in months.
 If you manage to snag a table, the reason is clear: Cohen’s skill with vegetables—or “candy from the dirt”—outshines what most other restaurants are able to accomplish with a full ingredient list.
 It’s no surprise, then, that a unique restaurateur would produce (with cowriter and husband Grady Hendrix) a unique cookbook.
 Action Philosophers! artist Ryan Dunlavey’s energetic cartooning takes the place of typical glossy full-color food porn, and recipes are intermingled with comic book tales of Cohen’s path to running the successful restaurant.
 The result is a comic book memoir designed to make your mouth water and a cookbook unlike any other on the shelves.

-Anthony Bourdain, Joel Rose
+Writers: Anthony Bourdain, Joel Rose

 Artist: Langdon Foss